marc2332/bliss/doc/docs/config_mg.md

 ```

 !!! note
-    MeasurementGroup objects mumst be added in the list of objects to load in the
+    MeasurementGroup objects must be added in the list of objects to load in the
     session (`config-objects` list)

 `counters` must be a list of names, corresponding to `Counter` objects.